Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 A SubShader Tag with a name of `RenderPipeline` tells Unity which render pipelines to use this SubShader with, and the value of `UniversalPipeline` indicates that Unity should use this SubShader with URP.

-You can create multiple SubShaders with different `RenderPipeline` tags if you wish to execute the same shader in different render pipelines.
+To execute the same shader in different render pipelines, create multiple SubShader blocks with different `RenderPipeline` tag values.

 For more information on SubShader Tags, see [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).